hoolymama/uprising/website/docs/software/nodes/cImgDilate.md

             <div class="attribs-flags attribs-cell">IOCKS            </div>
         </div>
         <div class="attribs-desc">
-            <p>Set a threshold value on the image. thi is useful for ensuring that the dilation is performed in an image of black and white only.</p>
+            <p>Set a threshold value on the image.
+This is useful for ensuring that the dilation is performed in an image of black and white only.</p>
         </div>
     </div>
     <div class="attribs-block attribs-d-1">